Bangued: American period

-When the Americans colonized the country and established the civil government.
+The Americans colonized the country and established the civil government.
+Bangued, Abra, transitioned from Spanish rule to a U.S.-backed civil government, becoming a key administrative center.
+It experienced modernization but faced upheaval, including temporary annexation to Ilocos Sur due to finances and, finally, severe destruction by American bombing during World War II's liberation in 1945.

 World War II and Japanese occupation period

 On March 10, 1945, at 3:00 P.M., American planes guided by Filipinos dropped incendiary bombs on the capitol, the Catholic Church and adjoining buildings.
 On subsequent days the whole town was bombed.
 Whoever the bombers saw, they shot with machine-guns and the whole town was in flames and ruins.
 Many were burned and whoever could escape fled to the barrios.

 Geography

-Bangued with the Abra River in the background.
+Bangued with the Abra River in the background and the Cassamata Hill in the foreground.